Healthy Dún Laoghaire-Rathdown

 DLR Social Prescribing for Health and Wellbeing

-Social Prescribing is about supporting the health and wellbeing of people by helping them to connect with a variety of local, community-based activities and supports in their community, such as physical activity classes, art, lifelong learning courses, gardening and more.
+Social Prescribing is about supporting the health and wellbeing of people by helping them to connect with local, community-based activities as well as national and online supports.
+Covid-19 has changed the way that many supports and activities can be accessed, but there is still a wide variety of options available right now.

-The Social Prescribing Co-ordinator will talk to you about what activities interest you, the benefit of participating in them and will assist and support you in attending these activities.
+The Social Prescribing Team will talk to you about what activities interest you or what supports you may need and will then assist you in availing of these activities (in line with current social distancing guidelines).

 Who is it for?

 The programme is for you if you feel that you need some support to mind your health and wellbeing or if you feel isolated, stressed, anxious or depressed.
-Using resources within the community will help you to benefit from meeting other people or taking part in a new activity.
+Using resources within the community or specific Covid-19 supports may help you to feel more connected during this difficult time and it may support you in minding your mental and physical health.

 Benefits from Participating in Social Prescribing